brunorijsman/rift-python/doc/security-feature-guide.md

  * Log outer and origin security envelope authentication errors.

- * Keep and report detailed statistics on many types of authentication errors and sucesful validations.
+ * Keep and report detailed statistics on many types of authentication errors and successful validations.

  * CLI command "show security" reports configured keys and authentication statistics for the node.